Many women are a bit intimidated by the person they see in Proverbs 31:10-31: the wife, or woman, of noble character.

 Knowing this, we can thank God for the varied work he’s given us to do and how he’s equipped us to do that work.
 He’s made us strong for our tasks and shrewd to make choices and plan so that we can increase what he’s given us and bless those around us.
 All for his glory.

 I now love this complex, accomplished woman.
 I may fall short of the “bar” she sets due to my own personal limitations and failings, but I love that God saw fit to include her in his word to us.
-She provides a timeless picture of godly womanhood and reveals God’s heart about all he’s called me to be—a wife, a mom, a grandma (?), manage a home, work outside my home, and care for my neighbors.
+She provides a timeless picture of godly womanhood and reveals God’s heart about all he’s called me to be—a wife, a mom, a grandma (?), a manager of a home, a worker outside my home, and a carer for my neighbors.

 I hope you, too, will see the Proverbs 31 woman not in a distant, ivory tower or in a league way beyond you, but as a sister who’s gone before you to show you the possibilities for your work in the kingdom.